-2.2.3 Microeconomic Policies
+2.3.3 Microeconomic Policies

 - a.
-Microeconomic policy decisions undertaken by governments to achieve microeconomic objectives in relation to efficiency and equity - Policy measures including taxes and subsidies, quotas and tradeable permits, joint and direct provision, rules and regulations, public education in achieving efficiency and equity - c.
-Effectiveness of policy measures in achieving efficiency and equity
+Microeconomic policy decisions undertaken by governments to achieve microeconomic objectives in relation to efficiency and equity - b.
+Policy measures including taxes and subsidies, quotas and tradeable permits, joint and direct provision, rules and regulations, public education in achieving efficiency and equity - c.
+Effectiveness of policy measures and government failure

 Government intervention may not always achieve efficiency and equity.
-Government failure is not required.